shishir0x/telecloud-frontend/readme.md

 ### What the build script does
 1. Cleans up old minified files (`*.min.css`, `*.min.js`, `*.min.json`).
 2. Optionally pulls latest changes from `origin/main` (pass `1` as first argument to enable).
-3. Verifies npm is installed, then runs `npm install`.
+3. Verifies bun is installed — installs it automatically if not.
-4. Downloads third-party libraries from CDN:
-   - `pdf.js` and `pdf.worker.min.js` (PDF.js v3.11 from cdnjs)
+4. Runs `bun install` to install dependencies.
-5. Executes `build.js` which handles:
+5. Executes `build.js` which handles (all in parallel):
    - Building Tailwind CSS via `@tailwindcss/cli`.
    - Bundling and minifying JS and CSS files via `esbuild`.
    - Minifying theme CSS files.
    - Syncing and minifying JSON locale files.
-   - Downloading static libraries (e.g. PDF.js).
+   - Downloading static libraries from CDN:
+     - `pdf.min.js` and `pdf.worker.min.js` (PDF.js v3.11.174 from cdnjs)

 ### Local Development
 To manually build the frontend assets: